drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ### Aliskiren

-Aliskiren (Tekturna, Rasilez) is the prototype of an entirely new class of antihypertensive drugs acting through the inhibition of the enzyme Renin and was introduced to the market in 2007.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/aliskiren-4ab9ffdf'><i class='fa fa-play' aria-hidden='true'></i></button>Aliskiren (Tekturna, Rasilez) is the prototype of an entirely new class of antihypertensive drugs acting through the inhibition of the enzyme Renin and was introduced to the market in 2007.
 The Aliskiren story is presented in the following pages.

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/aliskiren_00.png){: loading=lazy }